Use our Bosnia and Herzegovina travel guide for first timers for ideas and context. Our trip to Bosnia made it one of our favorite destinations.

 In the middle of Neum, our bus made a hard right, zig-zagging up and away toward Mostar.
 As the crow flies (across Google Maps) it’s not that great a distance between the two, less than 90km.
 Traffic, road conditions, and struggling uphill were bus-related challenges that led to a journey of more than 3 hours.

 We could look across the river from our Sarajevo hotel to the place where the Archduke was assassinated.
 Somehow, we’d expected it to be a big plaza, where the assassins could have hidden in enormous crowds.
-It wasn’t; it was just a tiny nondescript little street corner.
+It wasn’t; it was just a tiny nondescript little street corner with an old bridge next to it.

 The hills from which Serbian forces fired on the streets of Sarajevo in the early 90s seemed all too close; the airport where the UN airlift off-loaded life-saving supplies is only a couple of kilometers from the city center.